ElazarK/content-docs/scripts/CBEvents.md

-This scripts returns all events associated with a process query
+Returns all events associated with a process query.

 ## Script Data
 ---